Top 5 Cheap City Bikes for 2018: Good Urban Environment Rides

 This article is written to help you find the best, cheap city bikes for sale today.
 We're going to take a look at five of my favorite bikes for city riding, offering a brief review of why you might consider each one.
 We'll look at the included accessories and components of each one so you'll have an idea what to expect.
 We'll also look at a list of city riding considerations, so you'll know what makes up this style and what to keep an eye out for.

-What You Want in a Good City Bike:
+What Features to Look For in a Good City Bike:

-There's a lot of misinformation about what makes up a good city bike and what features you want.
+There's a lot of misinformation about what makes up a good bike for city riding and what features you want.
 There's a lot of confusion when it comes to different styles and types.
 The truth is most bikes are built for a particular purpose.

-I find that it's easier to identify what a city bicycle is by listing the 'must haves'.
+I find that it's easier to identify what the perfect urban bicycle is by listing the 'must haves'.
 Here are a few things you want in a good, cheap city bike.

 - Upright Riding Position: